ianfreeman519/CMSE_PhD/NOTES.md

 # Research "Notebook" to track changes made in certain scripts and codes

 ## Comprehensive list of everything attempted as of May 1 2024
-The original goal was to simulate
+The original goal was to simulate the z-pinch to give me a grasp of how Athena++ works.
+This, initially, was successful.

 ## 05/01/24